Tawi River: Significance

 The river holds religious prominence amongst the local populace of Jammu.
-Often referred to as "Suryaputri" i.e. 'Daughter of the Sun God', the river finds mention in the ancient Hindu text of Vishnudharmottara Purana.
+Often referred to as "Suryaputri" i.e. 'Daughter of the Sun God' (in Hinduism, the sun god is Surya), the river finds mention in the ancient Hindu text of Vishnudharmottara Purana.
 As per local mythology, the river was brought to the city of Jammu by King Raja Pehar Devta in an effort to treat his sick father.

 Despite the significant decline in Tawi's water levels and the increasing pollution which threatens its extinction, many locals still hold the river in reverence and perform religious functions on its banks.

 Artificial lake project

 Jammu and Kashmir government is constructing an artificial lake on River Tawi at Bhagwati Nagar in Jammu to promote tourism and supply water to dry areas of the city.
 A team of Pakistani officials visited the site and studied the details of the project which will help allay any apprehensions about violation of provisions of Indus Water Treaty.